 4. CONCLUSION

-From the results obtained from this research, it is apparent that the sampled water sources with exception of borehole were contaminated with parasites which indicate that residents in the study areas are at great risk of contracting water-borne parasitic diseases; therefore, it is imperative that water sources in this area should be treated before consumption in other which allays the risk of infection.
-The borehole water sources presented a low prevalence of contamination which could be attributed to the depth, and the engineering work which limits debris and parasites accessibility.
+From the results obtained from this research, it is apparent that the sampled water sources with exception of borehole were contaminated with parasites of public health importance, which indicated that residents in the study areas are at great risk of contracting water-borne parasitic diseases; therefore, it is imperative that water sources in this area should be treated before consumption in other which allays the risk of infection.
+The borehole water sources presented a low prevalence, which could be attributed to the depth, and the engineering work which limits debris and parasites accessibility.
 It is recommended that the use of boreholes as source of water should be encouraged.
-Government should provide borehole water system in every part of study areas which will drastically reduce the chance of contracting water-borne diseases.
+Government should provide borehole water system in every part of study area which will drastically reduce the chance of contracting water-borne diseases.

 REFERENCES